_edited.png)

 -

 POLYGRAPH: All participants (including captain, crew, or guests) agree to submit to polygraph test if requested by the Tournament Committee.
-Failure to submit to such an exam will result in the disqualification of the boat, at the discretion of the Tournament Committee.
+Failure to submit to such an exam will result in the disqualification of the boat.
 Any participant disqualified by the Tournament Committee for cheating, attempting to cheat or any other dishonest conduct may not be allowed to participate in future tournaments.
 Intentionally filling a fish with water or any other substance is considered cheating.

 VIDEO RELEASE RULES